 A transport code analysis with MCNPX is used to propagate an extrapolated particle spectrum based on satellite measurements through the atmosphere in order to estimate additional aircrew exposure from the SEP event.
 The transport code calculation is benchmarked against actual neutron spectra measured at high altitudes and on the ground.
 A routine methodology has been developed to estimate the aircrew exposure for the SEP contribution.
 These computations are compared with count rate data observed at various NMs on the ground as well as ambient dose equivalent rate measurements made on-board jet aircraft during GLE 60.
-Current research is focused on improving the solar particle spectrum, as well as introducing a new anisotropy model that uses neutron monitor responses and pitch angle data to identify anisotropy and correct for it.
+Current research is focused on the development of a more sophisticated model to account for solar flare anisotropy effects which uses neutron monitor responses and pitch angle data .